ShixiangWang/sigminer/README.md

 ## Citation

-If you use **sigminer** in academic field, please cite:
+If you use **sigminer** in academic field, please
+    cite:

-    Wang, Shixiang, et al. “APOBEC3B and APOBEC mutational signature as potential predictive markers for immunotherapy response in non-small cell lung cancer.”
-Oncogene (2018).
+    Wang, Shixiang, et al. "The predictive power of tumor mutational burden in lung cancer immunotherapy response is influenced by patients' sex."
+        International journal of cancer (2019).

 and